Skip to main content Deutsch

 Phase 1: Needs Assessment

-In the first phase of the project, the needs assessment, a systematic literature review and a survey in schools will be conducted.
-The aim of the literature review is to gain an overview of existing game-based interventions and the underlying theories.
-Furthermore, we want to gain insight into the effectiveness of these interventions.
-In the school survey, we aim to identify the key learning objectives for promoting health literacy.
-This will be done through focus groups (= a group discussion), where students discuss their experiences with video and smartphone games, as well as their opinions on using games to promote mental health.
-Additionally, anonymous online questionnaires will be sent to school principals and teachers to identify the key factors that need to be considered in the development and implementation of the game.
+In the first phase of the project, the needs assessment, a systematic literature review and a survey in schools were conducted.
+The aim of the literature review was to gain an overview of existing game-based interventions and the underlying theories.
+Furthermore, we wanted to gain insight into the effectiveness of these interventions.
+In the school survey, we identified the key learning objectives for promoting health literacy.
+This was done through focus groups (= a group discussion), where students discussed their experiences with video and smartphone games, as well as their opinions on using games to promote mental health.
+Additionally, anonymous online questionnaires were sent to stakeholders in the school setting (teachers, principals, school psychologists, etc.) in order to gain a better overview of potential fostering and hindering factors for the implementation of the intervention in schools.

 Phase 2: Game Development and Implementation

-In the second phase, based on the insights gained in phase 1, the specific learning objectives will be formulated and the story and design of the game will be developed.
+Currently, we are in the second phase, in which, based on the insights gained in phase 1, the concrete learning objectives are formulated and the story as well as the design of the game are developed.
 This phase involves close interdisciplinary collaboration between experts in psychology, child and adolescent psychiatry, software and game development, artificial intelligence, sociology, and fantasy storytelling.
-Children and adolescents themselves will also be involved in the game development as "Young Co-Researchers" and will provide regular feedback during the development phase.
-Multiple usability tests will be conducted in this phase to generate initial feedback on the game and to improve it continuously.
+Children and adolescents themselves are also involved in the game development as "Young Co-Researchers" and provide regular feedback during the development phase.
+Multiple usability tests are being conducted in this phase to generate initial feedback on the game and to improve it continuously.

 The following expertise will be incorporated into the game development: